About the Faculty

 - School of English (English Studies, and Language and Communication)

-- School of Humanities (Comparative Literature, Fine Arts, History, Linguistics, Music, and Philosophy)
+- School of Humanities (Comparative Literature, Fine Arts, History, Gender Studies, Linguistics, Music, and Philosophy)

 - School of Modern Languages and Cultures (African Studies, American Studies, China Studies, European Studies, Global Creative Industries, Hong Kong Studies, Japanese Studies, Korean Studies, and Language and Culture Programmes)

 |Title||Abbreviation to be used in the application form||Code||Number of first-year places|

 |Bachelor of Arts and Bachelor of Education in Language Education - English (Double Degree)||BA&BED(LangEd)-Eng||6066||20 - 30|

 |Bachelor of Arts and Bachelor of Laws (Double Degree)||BA&LLB||6078||15 - 25|